LendSpele/SLcompass/README.md

 -   Server synchronization: if the mod is installed on a server, it is active for all players.

 -   The client automatically remembers servers with the mod, and SLCompass is always enabled on them.

+-   After the game, returns F3 to its original form.

 -   Configurable directly in-game via ModMenu.
 You can add the IPs of the servers where the mod will work, and also enable the display of coordinates above the hotbar.
 <img width="1920" height="1001" alt="2025-08-29_00 10 10" src="https://github.com/user-attachments/assets/08e4e633-af2e-4ab2-928f-71f24619605a" />